This page on Banaba Leaf is currently marked as in-progress. We are still compiling research.

 It can inhibit uptake (digestion and absorption) of carbohydrates to a degree, and can also aid in their deposition into cells from the blood stream (resulting in a reduction in blood sugar).

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Banaba Leaf has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects banaba leaf has on your body, and how strong these effects are.

 |Grade||Level of Evidence|